▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 It is also recommended to trim the cat's nails every fortnight if he does not use them enough on a scratching post..

 Last, daily brushing of the cat's teeth is recommended to prevent periodontal disease (periodontosis).
-However, if the cat is not really docile, weekly brushing may be enough.
+But, if the cat is not really docile, weekly brushing may be enough.

 Food

 The Ragamuffin is known to be a healthy cat.
-However, your laziness and greed can quickly lead to weight problems in the cat.
-Therefore, it is important to pay attention to the amount of your food, as well as its quality.
+But, your laziness and greed can quickly lead to weight problems in the cat.
+So, it is important to pay attention to the amount of your food, as well as its quality.

 For sale "RagaMuffin cat"